Restoring Hyde Park Islands

 Wildlife

-We’re taking extra care to protect birds and wildlife.
-Areas of densely planted shrubs and habitat logs are being incorporated to provide safe nesting sites.
+We’re taking extra care to protect the birds and wildlife at Hyde Park, not only selecting plant species that provide dense understory but are favoured for food and habitat.
+Habitat logs are also being installed to provide safe nesting sites.

 Latest updates